 About San Lorenzo Maggiore

 Established in approximately 470 BC by the Cumans, Neapolis would later become the Roman city of Naples and the remains reflect this change as well as development into medieval times.
+The church’s origins came from the Franciscans in Naples during the life of St Francis of Assisi, although what is seen today was built after Charles I of Anjou decided to built his new fortress, the Maschio Angioino there in the 13th century.

 Visitors to the San Lorenzo Maggiore Ruins can also see public buildings such as what would have been the public treasury or “Aerarium” and a series of roads and “tabernae” or shops including a laundrette and a bakery.